-Policies and Procedures Governing the Evaluation, Grading, and Promotion of Boston University School of Medicine MD Students
+Policies and Procedures for Evaluation, Grading, and Promotion of Boston University School of Medicine MD Students

 Boston University School of Medicine (BUSM) is committed to high academic and professional standards for its curriculum, faculty, and students.
 These policies and procedures should guide faculty and students in achieving their educational goals.

 Four Curricular Pathways are available for students.
 In addition to the standard four-year curriculum, alternatives are available for students who wish to have time to pursue other interests along with their medical studies or to reinforce selected aspects of their medical education.

 To be eligible for graduation, each student must satisfactorily complete the required courses, electives, clerkships, and rotations for each of the four curricular years at BUSM as well as all other BUSM and University requirements, including payment of tuition and other charges and other fiduciary responsibilities.

 The current federal requirement for Satisfactory Academic Progress for eligibility for federal loan programs is a maximum time to degree completion of 150% of the program length.
 Exceptions need to be approved by the SEPC.

 Thus BUSM students in all curricular pathways are expected to complete the four-year program in no more than six years: three years to complete the first and second curricular years, and three years to complete the third and fourth curricular years.